 Let's jump in.

-git is a big part of development because it's one way that developers work together.
+is a big part of development because it's one way that developers work .
 If you're not sure what git is, why you would use it, how to get it installed, check out some of the other videos in this series.

 It's pretty simple.
-Tracking are local branches that have a direct relationship with a remote branch.
-If you have tracking on a branch you can use or without having to type everything out ... .
+Tracking is when you have a local branch that has a direct relationship with a remote branch.
+If you are tracking a branch, you can use or without having to type everything out ... .
 It already knows the correlation between the two branches, so there's no need to be verbose.

-When you clone a repository, usually it will establish a tracking relationship between your local branch and branch on your remote repository.
+When you clone a repository, usually it will establish a tracking relationship between your local branch and remote branch automatically.

 If you want to download the code from a remote branch and set up tracking all in one swoop, you can use: